Vanilla-OS/apx/docs/articles/en/getting-started.md

+---
-# Getting Started with Apx
+Title: Getting Started
+Description: How to start using Apx on your system.
+PublicationDate: 2024-10-18
+Listed: true
+Authors: -jardon
+Tags:
+  - getting-started
+---

 Apx is designed to be a versatile, distro-agnostic tool that can be installed on any Linux distribution.
 Follow the steps below to get Apx up and running on your system.